 Craig Chalquist, Ph.D., earned his Ph.D. in depth psychology at Pacifica Graduate Institute and also holds a Master Gardener certificate and another in permaculture design.
 He is the author of Terrapsychology: Reengaging the Soul of Place (Spring Journal Books, 2007) and co-editor with Linda Buzzell, MFT, of Ecotherapy: Healing with Nature in Mind (Sierra Club Books, 2009).
 Craig is core faculty in East-West Psychology at the California Institute of Integral Studies and former core faculty at John F. Kennedy University, where he served as acting department chair (Consciousness & Transformative Studies), designing and launching the world’s first ecotherapy certificate.

-Jeanine M. Canty, PhD, is a professor of Environmental Studies at Naropa University, a Buddhist inspired institution in Boulder, Colorado.
-She has a doctorate in Transformative Learning and Change from the California Institute of Integral Studies (CIIS), a MA in Cultural Ecopsychology from Prescott College, and a BA from Colgate University in International Relations.
+Jeanine M. Canty, PhD, is a professor within the Transformative Studies Doctoral program at the California Institute of Integral Studies (CIIS) in San Francisco, working from a distance via the foothills of Boulder, CO.
+Previously, she was a professor of Environmental Studies at Naropa University, a Buddhist inspired institution, started her teaching career as a core faculty at Prescott College, an experiential learning institution, and still guest teaches at both institutions.
+She has a doctorate in Transformative Learning and Change from CIIS, a MA in Cultural Ecopsychology from Prescott College, and a BA from Colgate University in International Relations.
 A lover of nature, justice, and contemplative practice, her teaching intersects issues of social and ecological justice connected to the process of worldview expansion and positive change.
 She is both editor and a contributor to the book Ecological and Social Healing: Multicultural Women’s Voices as well as Globalism and Localization: Emergent Approaches to Ecological and Social Crises.
+Her forthcoming book is From Mean to Green: How to Shed Our Narcissism, Find Our True Selves, and Heal Our Planet (Shambhala Publications, 2022).
 Jeanine is also a certified meditation instruction as well as a Wilderness First Responder (WFR).